 How To Tame The Giant Horse In 'Breath Of The Wild'

-The Giant Horse is pretty temperamental and needs a strong and patient hand to tame properly.
-The fastest way to get to max Bond is to instantly soothe it the moment it moves on its own, and to also soothe it when even when it's obeying your commands.
+The Giant Horse in Breath of the Wild is pretty temperamental and needs a strong and patient hand to tame properly.
+The fastest way to get to max Bond is to instantly soothe it the moment it moves on its own, and to also soothe it even when it's obeying your commands.
 A few scrumptious carrots won't hurt, either.
 Soon enough, you'll get it to behave reliably.

 Look At My Horse, My Horse Is Amazing